globus/globus-compute/docs/endpoints/multi_user.rst

 identities of function-submitting users to local POSIX user accounts, then launch user endpoint processes as those mapped users.

-For a detailed look at how a task makes its way to a user endpoint process, please refer to :ref:`tracing-a-task`.
+For a detailed look at how a task makes its way to a user endpoint process, see :ref:`tracing-a-task`.

 Key Benefits